I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinstaller/nf-wdfinstaller-wdfpredeviceremove.md

 ## -remarks
-The installer for the framework-based drivers of a non-PnP device must call <b>WdfPreDeviceRemove</b> before the installer calls <a href="base.deleteservice">DeleteService</a>.
+The installer for the framework-based drivers of a non-PnP device must call <b>WdfPreDeviceRemove</b> before the installer calls <a href="https://msdn.microsoft.com/5b0fc714-60e0-4ae3-8fa8-ace36dab2fb0">DeleteService</a>.

-To obtain the address of the co-installer's <b>WdfPreDeviceRemove</b> function, the installer must call <a href="base.getprocaddress">GetProcAddress</a> after the installer has called <a href="base.loadlibrary">LoadLibrary</a> to load the co-installer.
+To obtain the address of the co-installer's <b>WdfPreDeviceRemove</b> function, the installer must call <a href="https://msdn.microsoft.com/a0d7fc09-f888-4f46-a571-d3719a627597">GetProcAddress</a> after the installer has called <a href="https://msdn.microsoft.com/d936b4dd-058c-48e1-834b-b47ef6d8ef65">LoadLibrary</a> to load the co-installer.

-For more information about the <b>WdfPreDeviceRemove</b> function and installers for framework-based drivers of non-PnP devices, see <a href="wdf.installing_a_non_pnp_driver">Installing a Non-PnP Driver</a>.
-For more information about <a href="base.deleteservice">DeleteService</a>, <a href="base.getprocaddress">GetProcAddress</a>, and <a href="base.loadlibrary">LoadLibrary</a>, see the Microsoft Windows SDK documentation.
+For more information about the <b>WdfPreDeviceRemove</b> function and installers for framework-based drivers of non-PnP devices, see <a href="https://msdn.microsoft.com/99676d85-feb2-482c-a91b-cfc48be5904c">Installing a Non-PnP Driver</a>.
+For more information about <a href="https://msdn.microsoft.com/5b0fc714-60e0-4ae3-8fa8-ace36dab2fb0">DeleteService</a>, <a href="https://msdn.microsoft.com/a0d7fc09-f888-4f46-a571-d3719a627597">GetProcAddress</a>, and <a href="https://msdn.microsoft.com/d936b4dd-058c-48e1-834b-b47ef6d8ef65">LoadLibrary</a>, see the Microsoft Windows SDK documentation.

 For a code example that uses the <b>WdfPreDeviceRemove</b> function, see the installer for the <a href="wdf.sample_kmdf_drivers">NONPNP</a> sample.